 The Community College of Rhode Island is the state's only public comprehensive associate degree-granting institution.
 We provide affordable, open access to higher education at locations throughout the state.
 Our primary mission is to offer students the opportunity to acquire the knowledge and skills necessary for intellectual, professional, and personal growth through an array of academic, career and lifelong learning programs.
 We meet the wide-ranging educational needs of our diverse student population, building on our rich tradition for excellence in teaching and our dedication to student success.
 We set high academic standards, champion diversity, respond to community needs, and contribute to our state's economic development and the region's workforce.

 As many of you may know, a small fire in the round building adjacent to the main campus building at the Warwick campus was extinguished by Warwick fire professionals yesterday afternoon.
 Unfortunately, because residual smoke from the fire entered the main building, we were advised to cancel classes for the remainder of the day and evening.
 All campus activities were back to normal this morning.

-The Rhode Island Fire Marshal's Office is conducting an investigation to discover the cause of the fire, and I urge any member of the college community who has information about the fire to contact campus police at 825-2109 or the Arson Hotline at 295-9083.
+The Rhode Island Fire Marshal's Office is conducting an investigation to discover the cause of the fire, and I urge any member of the college community who has information about the fire to contact College Police at 825-2109 or the Arson Hotline at 295-9083.